-In her work supporting the student experience at UVA, Ms. Lampkin has overseen leadership programming for students, including most recently, the Meriwether Lewis Institute for Citizen Leadership.
-Launched in 2015 as part of the University’s Cornerstone Plan, the institute provides academic, experiential, and applied learning opportunities for student-fellows beginning in their second year and continuing through their fourth year.
+In her work supporting the student experience at UVA, Ms. Lampkin has overseen leadership programming for students, including the Meriwether Lewis Institute for Citizen Leadership.
+Launched in 2014, the institute provides academic, experiential, and applied learning opportunities for student-fellows beginning in their second year and continuing through their fourth year.
 As part of her oversight of the program, she co-teaches an interdisciplinary course for third-year MLI Fellows on Leadership in Practice.
 Among other recent accomplishments, she has led the complete reorganization and expansion of the University Career Center to support students in their post-graduation professional development.
 Earlier in her career, Ms. Lampkin devoted her full-time energies over the course of an academic year to the University's long-range planning initiative, Virginia 2020.
 Her study and research resulted in a report on the UVA Student Experience.

 A native of Decatur, Illinois, Ms. Lampkin began her career with the University in 1979.
 In 1987, she was promoted to associate dean of students responsible for residence life.
 She also served as the University's compliance officer for the Americans with Disabilities Act from 1991 to 2000.
 In 2012, she was recognized with the Thomas Jefferson Award for excellence in service, the highest honor the University community bestows upon its faculty.
 She is the recipient of several other awards from the University community, including the Z Society Distinguished Faculty Award in 2015; the Gordon F. Rainey, Jr. Award for Vigilance to the Student Experience in 2008; the Algernon Sydney Sullivan Award in 2005; the Elizabeth Zintl Leadership Award in 1998; the Raven Award in 1995; the IMP Distinguished Faculty Award in 1994; the Ernest H. Ern Award, presented by Student Council in 1988; and the Dean's Dissertation Research Award in 1984.